mwermelinger/kattis-guide/README.md

 I hope this helps you select problems that are appropriate to your knowledge or your students'.

-I aim to list around 5 problems for each algorithm or data structure, by order of difficulty, according to my judgement.
+I aim to list around five problems for each algorithm or data structure, by order of difficulty, according to my judgement.
 Your mileage may vary.
 Most problems can be listed under two or more categories, depending on the algorithmic technique(s) and data structure(s) used, but that would give too much away about how to solve them.

-For each problem I provide a direct link to its Kattis page, where you can find the number of points and submit your solution.
+For each problem, I provide a direct link to its Kattis page, where you can find the number of points and submit your solution.
 I also provide the number of lines of code (LOC) of my Python 3 solution, but longer programs are not necessarily more difficult.
-I don't count blank and comment lines.
-I don't use semicolons to join two short lines into one.
+I don't count blank and comment lines, nor do I use semicolons to join two short lines into one.
 I often use list comprehensions and conditional expressions.
 The LOC are just a rough indication of how much coding is involved.
 Solving Kattis problems is _not_ about playing